KayEss/AnimRay/README.markdown

     git flow init -d
     ./build

-You should now have a `dist/bin` folder which a simple renderer.
+You should now have a `dist/bin` folder which contains a simple renderer.
 You can generate an image using

     dist/bin/animray out.tga 600 400